Welcome to today's edition of the Rush 24-7 podcast.

 They're obviously pro-Trump.

-They've done a number of these videos, uh, promoting Ditch and Switch and promoting Trump.
+They've done a number of these videos promoting Ditch and Switch and promoting Trump.

 And the New York Times did a story on them back on January 6th.

-Supporters seek to persuade Democrats of Ditch and Switch for Donald Trump.
+Supporters seek to persuade Democrats to ditch and switch for Donald Trump.

-And Trump supporters routinely punching protesters in the face at Trump rallies, and they ask Trump about it, and in some cases he denies it.
+And Trump supporters routinely punching protesters in the face at Trump rallies.

-You have to punch a guy in the face.
+You don't have to punch the guy in the face.

 And then a couple days ago, a Trump protester was actually punched in the face by an elderly Trump supporter.